patrick-crawford/WEB422-Backup/notes/angular-components-1.md

 <p>Student Updated: {{studentUpdated.toLocaleDateString()}}</p>
 ```

 And there you have it!
 Property and Event binding working together to create a simple user interface to swap "student" images in the view on demand.
-We were also able to perform some simple top-down communication by storing the array of student photos in a "parent" compnent (ParentComponent) and passing them to the "child" component (FooComponent) through property binding syntax and the use of the "@Input()" decorator.
+We were also able to perform some simple top-down communication by storing the array of student photos in a "parent" component (ParentComponent) and passing them to the "child" component (FooComponent) through property binding syntax and the use of the "@Input()" decorator.

 Next week we will continue to discuss components as well as introduce structural / attribute [directives](https://angular.io/guide/attribute-directives#directives-overview) and [Routing](https://angular.io/start/routing) in Angular.